 How are you supposed to know whether to trust a blog?
 It’s a complicated issue.
 I’m not a journalist – I’m not paid to write this blog, and I’m not trained as a journalist either.
 Yet conversely I don’t have a news editor nagging me to write stories on topics I don’t understand.

 So what do you get here?

 First of all, I only write things about topics where I know something, or have something to contribute to the debate.
 I don’t write things because everyone else is writing about the topic.
 For example I’m fascinated by United States politics but I know no more about it than the next person, so I’m not going to write about it.
-I’ve also been quoted in numerous publications and articles – see the About page and the In the media page for more – and that should give an impression of the things I am trusted to write about.
+I’ve also been quoted in numerous publications and articles – see the About page for more – and that should give an impression of the things I am trusted to write about.
 I have also written opinion pieces for some big blogs and online magazines.
 Note that you absolutely cannot buy space on this blog – by all means suggest things to me, but no blog entry is ever written because someone paid me to write it.